 What Happens if a Buyer Walks

-What is essential to know as the seller is to ensure that you have done everything you’ve agreed upon in the contract.
+As the seller, you must ensure that you have done everything you’ve agreed to do according to the contract.
 This will be helpful to you if the buyer does decide to walk away before closing.

-Another thing to do is to keep the home as sale-ready as possible.
-Having it always at sale-ready ensures a good show for inspections and appraisers.
+Another thing to do is to keep the home as sale-ready as possible, as this ensures a good show for inspections and appraisers.

 What To Do If A Buyer Walks